 Lab-grown or ethically mined, we’ve got the secret to keeping your diamond ring sparkly.

 Treasured jewelry pieces like engagement rings and wedding bands are often worn every day.
 But just because diamonds are durable doesn’t mean that they’re immune to dirt and grime.
-Build-up of oil or dust can cause your rings to lose their luster.
+The build-up of oil or dust can cause your rings to lose their luster.
 Fret not — we chatted with Kristy Cullinane, co-founder of premium lab-grown diamond brand Plum Diamonds, for tips on how to bring dull diamond rings back to life.

 Maintaining that sparkle